• Skip to primary navigation

 Now let's chat about a few ingredients notes to successfully make this delicious blood orange cocktail.

-Best tequila for margaritas: I love a reposado tequila with my margaritas.
+Tequila: I love a reposado tequila with my margaritas and truly believe it's the best tequila for this type of cocktail.
 Reposado tequila is aged in oak barrels from anywhere from a couple months to a year.
-This gives the liquor a more nuanced flavor with a smoother finish than blanco tequila, which generally goes straight into stainless steel barrels for fewer than 60 days for a cleaner, more agave-forward taste.
+This gives the liquor a more nuanced flavor with a smoother finish than blanco tequila, or silver tequila, which generally goes straight into stainless steel barrels for fewer than 60 days for a cleaner, more agave-forward taste.

 That said, it comes down to personal preference.
-Both tequilas make excellent margaritas, so you will have a delicious drink whether you use reposado or blanco, though I'm definitely partial to that oak barrel aging goodness.
+Both tequilas make delicious margaritas, so you will have a tasty drink whether you use reposado or blanco, though I'm definitely partial to that oak barrel aging goodness.

 Orange liqueur: Looking to make a top-shelf blood orange margarita?
 Grab the Grand Marnier or Cointreau.
 However, if you're perfectly fine with a house margarita, triple sec takes care of the job nicely.